MagmaGuy/FreeMinecraftModels/ReadMe.md

 #### Viewing dynamic models in-game

 To view dynamic models in-game, use the command `/fmm spawn dynamic <id>` where the id is the file name of the model, in lowercase and without the file extension.

+#### Viewing props in-game

+To view dynamic models in-game, use the command `/fmm spawn prop <id>` where the id is the file name of the model, in lowercase and without the file extension.

 ## What can FreeMinecraftModels (FMM) do for modelers?